JiZhang495/wavemusic/README.md

  - [x] GUI
  - [ ] add polyphony (fugue)
  - [ ] live waveform plotting matplotlib like oscilloscope
+ - [x] playsound on the go with Enter (plays the line just completed)
+ - [ ] checkbox for playsound with Enter
+ - [ ] threading, running playsound at background

 C++ TODO list: